spring-attic/gs-gradle/README.md

 apply plugin: 'java'
 ```

 This single line in the build configuration brings a significant amount of power.
-Run **tasks** again, and you see new tasks added to the list, including tasks for building the project, creating JavaDoc, and running tests.
+Run **gradle tasks** again, and you see new tasks added to the list, including tasks for building the project, creating JavaDoc, and running tests.

-The **build** task is probably one of the tasks you'll use most often with Gradle.
+You'll use the **gradle build** task frequently.
 This task compiles, tests, and assembles the code into a JAR file.
 You can run it like this:

 ```sh
 $ gradle build